 Coyote and Lampman and I spend the night walking from fire to fire, listening to stories, dancing Old Time dances, singing songs that praise the salmon.
 As night grows old, each person in the village casts an inward eye to the night when the salmon feast begins, especially Coyote.
 He figures that he'll blend in just fine with the rest of the people and stuff himself with salmon until his doggy sides bulge.

 At the edge of the village, in a quiet moment by himself, Lampman stands on the sand and speaks to the river.

 "Do you remember listening to the birds just before the sun rises up?
 They're still a little sleepy, and they sing of the world waking up, just like creation is happening all over again.
 Then light comes out of nighttime, like a mystery revealed, and the world wakes up and sings praise to the creator.
 Do you remember?"

 * * * * *

 In the dim moments before dawn, the fires burn low.
 The people at Ti'lomikh gather in close circles and speak prayers to the coming sun.
 Morning Star kindles himself in the sky.
 The moon disappears over the ridge, and the purple light of sunrise grows in the east.
 Geese wake up and take flight in a clamor of splashing and barking and flapping of wings.
 Under Morning Star's watchful eye, morning floats downriver as salmon continue their struggle against the strength of the falls.

-This story was commissioned by Roy Scarbrough (Ashland, OR) and was first published in 2002.
+This story was commissioned by Roy Scarbrough (Ashland, OR).